AmpereComputing/nginx-vod-module-container/OCI-OKE/README.md

 % kubectl create -f nginx-vod-app-service.yaml

-## The step to deploy the StatefulSet of Nginx VOD App container with PVC template to OCI
+## The step to deploy the StatefulSet of Nginx VOD App container with PVC template to OCI (a StatefutSet with 3 replicas)

 % kubectl create -f nginx-vod-app.yaml